nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 modeling level is a value-added superset of all of the metadata encompassed by the previous (less complex) level.

-Accordingly -- in addition to the full C2M2 model -- CFDE presently offers two less complex C2M2 variants:
+Accordingly, CFDE presently offers two less complex C2M2 variants in addition to the full C2M2 model:
 [Level 0](#level-0) (basic metadata describing a collection of digital files) and [Level 1](#level-1) (which introduces models for core experimental resources like samples and subjects; search targets in the form